Pylons/pyramid/docs/glossary.rst

      application and helps users to quickly get started writing larger applications.
 Scaffolds are usually used via the ``pcreate`` command.

+     .. deprecated:: 1.8

+     .. seealso:: See also :term:`cookiecutter`.

    pyramid_exclog
      A package which logs Pyramid application exception (error) information to a standard Python logger.
 This add-on is most useful when